ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+fitting together the, fpllowing thirty-
+eight lines from thirty-eight fenglish
 poets.
 The names of the authors sire
 given below.
 1. Why all this toil for
 triumphs of an hour?
 2. Life&#x27;s a short